rahil627/mind-of-rathewolf/docs/_posts/2016-10-08-sense-deprivation.md

 ---
 a note from perhaps yesterday, or the day before when I tried to watch Into the Forest of Fireflies Light in a rather sense-deprived room in a library:

-> keep traveling, keep living, keep reality in view.
+<blockquote>keep traveling, keep living, keep reality in view.
-> too boring, seen already.
+too boring, seen already.</blockquote>

 [unnecessary content: And that’s the truth.
 There’s no desire of re-experiencing something I’ve recently experienced, except perhaps as some sort of further philosophical investigation.]